On spherical harmonics possessing octahedral symmetry

 Topologically, the manifold of all rotations of the reference harmonic is the quotient space $SO_3 \, / \, S_4$, where $S_4$ denotes the group of order 24 of all octahedra symmetries.

-It may be clearly described in Rodriguez representation of $3D$ rotations (see \cite{Becker1989}).
-Fundamental zone for octahedral symmetry in this representation has form of truncated cube with 6 regular octagonal faces and 8 regular triangular faces as shown in the picture below.
+It may be clearly described using the Rodriguez representation of $3D$ rotations (see \cite{Becker1989}).
+The fundamental zone for octahedral symmetry in this representation has the form of a truncated cube with 6 regular octagonal faces and 8 regular triangular faces, as shown in the picture below.

 The topology we consider is obtained by gluing the opposite octagons and the opposite triangles with $45^\circ$ and $60^\circ$ turn respectively.
-Colors in the picture indicate how the vertices map to each other.
+The colors in the picture indicate how the vertices map to each other.